saibotsivad/tech-blog/content/2015-09-08-getting-multiple-skype-accounts-working-on-mac-simultaneously.md

 ## Step 5 (optional)

 In this step, you're going to copy the Skype Icon from the Primary Skype application to your new Automator Application.
+Also, you can refer to this
+[Macworld Article](http://www.macworld.co.uk/how-to/mac-software/how-change-os-x-yosemites-icons-3597494/) for more elaborate instructions (with screenshots).

 1. Open up the System Applications folder in Finder.
 2. Right click on the Skype Application Icon and select `Get Info`.